metabrainz/bookbrainz-site/NODEJS_SETUP.md

 # Running the NodeJS server outside of Docker

+### These instruction are only valid for specific cases when you do not want to use Docker (`./develop.sh`) to run the server on your machine.

-If for some reason you do not want to use Docker, you can run the server code locally, whether you are using Docker for the database and search dependencies or you [installed them manually](./MANUAL_INSTALL.md)
+If for some reason you do not want to use our standard development environment (Docker), you can run the server code manually ( regardless of whether you are running dependencies with Docker for the database and search  or you [installed them manually](./MANUAL_INSTALL.md))

 ## Installing NodeJS